 Series C in 2017

-Leap Motion, Inc. is a company that specializes in designing and developing motion-control hardware and software, particularly for virtual reality (VR) and augmented reality (AR) applications.
-Founded in 2010 and headquartered in San Francisco, California, Leap Motion focuses on creating advanced 3D motion-control technology that allows users to interact with digital environments through natural hand and finger movements.
-The company serves various sectors, including healthcare, education, gaming, automotive, retail, and the arts, and collaborates with major VR manufacturers to integrate its technology into mobile VR and AR headsets.
-In May 2012, Leap Motion changed its name from OcuSpec Inc. and has since operated as a subsidiary of Ultrahaptics Limited.
-The company's mission is to eliminate barriers between people and technology, enabling more intuitive and dynamic interactions in virtual spaces.
+Leap Motion, Inc. is a technology company that specializes in designing and developing 3D motion-control hardware and software.
+Founded in 2010 and based in San Francisco, California, the company focuses on creating solutions for virtual reality (VR) and augmented reality (AR) environments.
+Leap Motion's technology enables unprecedented hand tracking, allowing users to interact with digital worlds in a more natural and immersive manner.
+The company serves a variety of sectors, including healthcare, education, gaming, automotive, retail, and the arts.
+By partnering with major VR manufacturers, Leap Motion integrates its technology into mobile VR and AR headsets, enhancing user experience and interaction.
+In 2012, the company changed its name from OcuSpec Inc. and, as of 2019, operates as a subsidiary of Ultrahaptics Limited.

 Rigetti Computing